-Students may begin to enter the building through the main/front entrance no sooner than 15 minutes prior to the scheduled class time.
-Family, friends and visitors will not be admitted into the buildings.
-Parents are to remain in their cars during their student’s class.
-Exceptions will be made for one parent/guardian per family for students in Creative Movement and Pre-Ballet classes if necessary.
-All guests must properly wear a face mask at all times within the building and follow all health and safety policies, including social distancing.
+All students should enter and exit the building through the main/front entrance no sooner than 15 minutes (for levels up to Ballet VII) or 30 minutes (for Academy and Pre-Professional levels) prior to the scheduled class start time.
+Family, friends, and other visitors may be admitted to lobbies and designated waiting areas, but space is limited.
+Alternatively, parents are welcome wait in their cars during their student’s class.
+All guests are encouraged to properly wear a face mask at all times within the building and follow all health and safety policies.

-All students in Creative Movement, Pre-Ballet, and Ballet I through IV will be escorted out by a MBSA faculty member.
+All students in Creative Movement, Pre-Ballet I, II, III, and Ballet I through IV will be escorted out of class to the lobby by a MBSA faculty member.

 Milwaukee Ballet School & Academy reserves the right to determine that a student is not able to participate in class if symptoms are present.
 The decision to admit a student to the building rests solely with Milwaukee Ballet faculty and staff.